joanne-chong/MutualFund_ETF_analysis/README.md

 `max_depth` represents the depth of each tree in the forest, to capture information about the data.
 The mutual fund prediction didn't require any parameters for this as the volume of data was sufficient to learn from, meanwhile the ETF prediction needed more depth to be able to learn from the dataset.

 ## Conclusion
-Overall, we were able to create a model to generate near-accurate prediction for mutual funds - making it the better investment option solely based on prediction accuracy.

-The 10 most important features that would impact the accuracy of the model:
+Overall, we were able to create a model to generate near-accurate prediction for mutual funds and identify the features that were most helpful in determining the accuracy of the model:
 1. Investment type (Growth)
 2. Morningstar overall rating
 3. Stocks asset breakdown